miraisolutions/secretsanta/README.md

 `.codecov.yml` is similarly untested and unused, since Travis CI is not set up.
 Note that this file also exposes a webhook URL into Slack, which ideally shouldn't be shared publicly.

-Leave the virtual environment with the command `deactivate`.

 ##### autodoc notes
 For Sphinx/autodoc to work, the docstrings must of course be written in correct reStructuredText.
 You can then use all of the usual Sphinx markup in the docstrings, and it will end up correctly in the documentation.
 Together with hand-written documentation, this technique eases the pain of having to maintain two locations for documentation, while at the same time avoiding auto-generated-looking pure API documentation.